ankush-web-eng/brolangf/README.md

 ## 📝 License

-Notty is licensed under the MIT License.
+BROLANG is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.